Skip to content

 IMG_6691

 These are the most beautiful onions in the world.
 I bought them for £1.10 in Leila’s Shop at 17 Calvert Avenue next to Arnold Circus.
-Not that the quality of Spring Onions was something that has ever come to my attention before, but I think this is maybe the point – Leila caused me to think differently.
+Not that the quality of Spring Onions was something that has ever come to my attention before, but I think this is maybe the point – Leila caused me to think differently and pay attention to quality of something as familiar as onions.

 It is almost impossible for me to walk past Leila’s shop without succumbing to curiosity and stepping inside to see what is new.
 Regularly, I leave clutching a small brown paper bag with a dark moist slice of gingerbread inside to lift my spirits.
 This is something that can make my day.
 When they are in season, I have bought highly scented Narcissi from the Scilly Isles here and Bluebells from Cornwall too.
 Leila always tries to keep English flowers in stock, in fact whenever I ask where any of her stock comes from, whether a little bag of Lapsang Souchong or a large jar of Honey, there is always a story attached.